ruanyf/css-modules-demos/README.md

 You will find `.title` hashed into `demo03-components-App---title---GpMto`.

-## Demo04: Composing CSS classes
+## Demo04: Composing CSS Classes

-A CSS module may inherit another CSS module, which is called ["composition"](https://github.com/css-modules/css-modules#composition).
+In CSS Modules, a selector could inherit another selector's rules, which is called ["composition"](https://github.com/css-modules/css-modules#composition).

 We let `.title` inherit `.className` in `App.css`.